peterobarotu/Hydrocarbon_Analytics_and_Modelling/README.md

 ---

 ## **License**
-This project is licensed under the Apache License 2.0.
+This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0) License**.
+You are free to share and adapt the material as long as proper credit is given.

+For full details, see the [LICENSE.txt](./LICENSE.txt) file.

 ---